The Solidarity and Sustainable Development Fund for Water, known as the "Water Fund": Lyon showing solidarity

 Who can present a project?

-Projects can be presented by international solidarity NGO's with a head office in France (with the exception of the decentralised cooperation territories of the Métropole de Lyon), able to run local development projects.
+Projects can be presented by international solidarity associations (under the French law of 1901) with a head office in France (with the exception of the decentralised cooperation territories of the Métropole de Lyon), able to run local development projects.

 What projects are concerned?